ahoymarcus/nextjs-myjs-tech-blog/articles/software-architecture-patterns-overview-2022-02-18.md

 On the other hand, the choice of an inconvenint architecture for a system could not only delay the project, but could also lead to software failue.

+- Other articles about the Patterns:
+- Software Architecture and Design [^1].
+- Front-end Development Patterns - Overview [^2].

 ### The Blackboard Pattern